 While dealing with depression can be a debilitating experience, the good news is that trying to manage depression on your own does not need to be your daily norm.
 You don’t need to go through the experience alone.
 An experienced depression therapist can help you weather the storms of daily life, restore a healthy balance to your daily routine and rediscover joy and self-love.

 Holistic Depression Therapy Helps You Practice Self-Compassion And Find Relief

-Depression treatment provides support, validation and human connection, which all help to counteract the isolating feelings of depression.
+Depression treatment provides support, validation, and human connection, which all help counteract the isolating feelings of depression.
 In depression counseling sessions, I’ll help you identify triggers contributing to chronic sadness and find renewed confidence in your personal value as an individual.